KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 [![Pulse](Presidents-Pulse.png)](https://github.com/KvanTTT/Presidents/pulse)

-Unfortunately, GitHub and GitLab do not display large trees correctly, but they are stored properly - you can open the repository and check.
+Unfortunately, GitHub and GitLab do not display large trees correctly, but they are stored properly—you can open the repository and check.
 Here is my tree in the GitLab web interface:

 [![Kochurkins